How To Paste in Microsoft Word without Formatting on a PC or Mobile Device

 Windows Notepad is the most basic text editor you can use.
-It doesn’t recognize any headers, colors, or other formatting options, so every text you paste into Notepad will be in basic format.
+It doesn’t recognize any headers, colors, or other formatting options.
+Every text you paste into Notepad is a basic format.
 However, the text you’ve pasted into Notepad will still need some manual formatting in Microsoft Word.

-Microsoft Office Special Paste
+Use Microsoft Office Special Paste

 Use PureText to Get Things Done Faster